jamesrayman/Ero/docs/euclid.md

 Let the following be postulated:

-1. `intersection`: To describe the intersection of two given figures.
+1. To describe the intersection of two given figures.
-1. `point_on`: To select a point on a given figure.
+1. To select a point on a given figure.
-1. `plane`: To describe a plane given three points not on one line.
+1. To describe a plane given three points not on one line.
-1. `sphere`: To describe a sphere given a center and a point on that sphere.
+1. To describe a sphere given a center and a point on that sphere.
+1. To describe a point given its coordinates.
-1. `point`: To define a given point.
+1. To describe a ray given an endpoint and a point on that ray.
-1. `segment`: To define a line segment.
-1. `null`: To create a null figure.
-1. `space`: To create a space figure.
+1. To describe an arc given its endpoints and a point on that arc.
-1. `arc`: To create a arc figure.
+1. To determine the type of a given object.

+These postulates are implemented in Euclid using the following constructions:

+### `intersection(alpha, beta, ...)`

+I'll write this later.

+## Global Constants

+Global constants are like global variables, but they may not be reassiged.
+Custom global constants can't be created.
+The full list of global constants is shown below:

+* `space`: The single possible Space figure
+* `null`: The single possible Null figure
+* `true`: True boolean
+* `false`: False boolean

 ## Operators